randymarsh77/yalcspace/README.md

 }
 ```

-## More useful stuff
+## Usage

+In your top-level project directory, run `npx yalcspace`.
+This will create a new VSCode workspace including the directory you ran the command with along with all the currently yalc'd packages, and then open that workspace.

-You can look at the generated workspace file to see what commands are available.
-They're all in the build command group, accessibly through `cmd|ctrl+shift+b`.
+You can look at the generated workspace file (in the `yalcspace` directory o the workspace) to see what VSCode commands are available.
+They're all in the build command group, accessible through `cmd|ctrl+shift+b`.

 ### Want to add a new dependency?